Here are a few of the questions you might want to ask...

 Q: Can it be used for performance enhancement?

-Q: Can it work for things like alcoholism, gambling and anorexia?
+Q: Can it work for things like alcoholism, gambling and eating disorders?

 Q: Does BWRT® use a trance state or anything similar?

 A: No - it's a scientific process that works in an entirely different way from Hypnosis or similar.
 It uses no tapping, stroking, eye movement or fixation, lights, special sounds or anything similar.